lauraburgelman24/RC_in_neuroscience/README.md

 To achieve this, we added three functions to the Conn2res toolbox [3]: plasticity, distance-based delays, and artificial lesions.
 The plasticity mechanism is an adapted version of the work of Falandays <i>et al.</i> [1] and the distance-based delays were implemented according to the code written by Iacob and Dambre [2].
 It is necessary to load the Conn2res toolbox to run this code, Conn2res can be installed following the instructions on [Conn2res GitHub repository](https://github.com/netneurolab/conn2res).

+### Structure

+This repository is structured around the objectives of the thesis.
+Each objective corresponds to an experiment.
+The folders contain all the code necessary to reproduce these experiments.
+The objectives are:
+- Parameter study
-### Objective 1: Understanding the effect of plasticity and delays on memory capacity
+- Objective 1: Understanding the effect of plasticity and delays on memory capacity

-### Objective 2: Investigating the effect of specific leisons
+- Objective 2: Investigating the effect of specific lesions

-### Objective 3: Assessing the clinical relevance of the model(s)
+- Objective 3: Assessing the clinical relevance of the model(s)

 ### References